Skip to content

 Credits: Stacey-Lee

 Diagonal lines form chains across the quilt, a pattern that can range from simple to intricate.
+The Irish Chain is versatile, allowing for endless colour variations.

 15. Orange Peel